chinesepowered/aptos-consumer/README.md

 ## 🎮 How to Demo

-The app is designed for easy demonstration:
+The app is designed for easy demonstration with a seamless user experience:

-1. **Landing Page**: Showcases the concept with beautiful UI
+1. **Landing Page**: Showcases the concept with modern glass morphism UI
-2. **One-Click Wallet**: Creates a demo wallet with testnet APT automatically
+2. **One-Click Wallet**: Creates a demo wallet that persists across sessions
+3. **Testnet Funding**: Get APT from faucet with pre-filled addresses
-3. **Immediate Gameplay**: Start interacting with NPCs right away
+4. **Immediate Gameplay**: Start interacting with NPCs right away
-4. **Visual Feedback**: All actions show immediate results in the UI
+5. **Visual Feedback**: All actions show immediate results with smooth animations

 ### Demo Flow:
-1. Visit the homepage
+1. Visit the homepage and explore the feature showcase
-2. Click "Connect Wallet" (creates demo wallet automatically)
+2. Click "Connect Wallet" (creates persistent demo wallet)
+3. Fund wallet using testnet faucet (link provided with pre-filled address)
+4. Click "Initialize Profile" in the Profile tab to set up on-chain data
-3. Navigate to "Game World" tab
-4. Generate a procedural world
+5. Navigate to "Game World" tab and generate a procedural world
-5. Select an NPC and start chatting
+6. Select an NPC and start an intelligent conversation
-6. Watch as story fragments and quests are generated
+7. Watch as AI generates story fragments and quests in real-time
-7. Check "Profile" and "Story Fragments" tabs to see progress
+8. Check "Profile" and "Story Fragments" tabs to see blockchain-verified progress
+9. Complete quests and level up your character

 ## 🏗️ Architecture